data-apis/scipy-2023-presentation/paper.rst

-**Minimal array object.** A standardized array object should have a minimal set of attributes necessary for inspection (e.g., shape, data type, size, etc.) and should have a minimal set of magic methods (a.k.a. "dunder" methods) to support operator overloading.
+**Minimal array object.** A standardized array object should have a minimal set of attributes necessary for inspection (e.g., shape, data type, size, etc.) and should have a minimal set of magic methods (also known as "dunder" methods) to support operator overloading.

 **No dependencies.** The array API standard and its implementation should be